GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

   The user may also access spatial data in convenient formats: distance from the microphone to a specific source, #acr("DoA"), absolute position and orientation of the agent and sources, etc.

 *Spatial domain.*
-The sound propagation libraries used for simulation model a three-dimensional scene.
+The sound propagation libraries used in the simulation model three-dimensional scenes.
-Thus we have built the rest of the pipeline to allow for full control of audio objects in the 3D space.
+Thus, we have built the rest of the pipeline to allow for full control of audio objects in the 3D space.
 Besides, as the conducted downstream task involved mostly planar problems, most implemented features focus on 2D movements and spatial measures.
-No artificial limitation prevent the use of our library for 3D problems.
+No artificial limitation prevents the use of our library for 3D problems.

-*Audio objects movement*
-//====== Audio objects movement
-//<sec:simulator:simulator:components:movement>
+*Sources and Microphones Movement*

 Audio objects are of two kinds: sound sources and microphone arrays.
 Sound sources are modeled by a point in space with an orientation.